eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 This proposal integrates the existing bulk suppression functionality into the `ESLint` and `LegacyESLint` Node.js API classes by leveraging the internal `SuppressionsService`.
 A new `suppressionsLocation` option is introduced in the constructors.

-1. New Constructor Option (`suppressionsLocation`)
+1. New Constructor Options
+    - `suppressionsLocation`
         - Both `ESLintOptions` and `LegacyESLintOptions` will accept a new optional property: `suppressionsLocation`.
         - `suppressionsLocation: string | undefined`: Specifies the path to the suppressions file (`eslint-suppressions.json`).
 This path can be absolute or relative to the `cwd`.
         - If `suppressionsLocation` is provided, ESLint will attempt to load suppressions from that specific file path.
         - If `suppressionsLocation` is not provided (or is `undefined`), ESLint will default to looking for `eslint-suppressions.json` in the `cwd`.
+    - `applySuppressions`
+        - Controls whether suppressions are automatically applied to results from `lintText()` and `lintFiles()`.
+        - If `true`, suppressions are automatically applied to lint results before returning.
+        - If `false`, results are returned as-is without applying suppressions.
+        - If not provided (or is `undefined`), defaults to `true`.

 2. Service Instantiation and Configuration
     - Upon instantiation, the `ESLint` and `LegacyESLint` constructors will create an instance of `SuppressionsService`.
-    - A new constructor option, `suppressionsLocation` (string, optional), will be added to both classes.
+    - 2 new constructor options will be added to both classes.
+        - `suppressionsLocation` (string, optional)
             - If provided and relative, this path (relative to `cwd`) specifies the suppression file.
             - If provided and absolute, this path (relative to `/`) specifies the suppression file.
             - If not provided, ESLint defaults to searching for `eslint-suppressions.json` in the `cwd`.
             - The constructor will resolve the final absolute path to the suppression file (using `suppressionsLocation` or the default) and pass it to the `SuppressionsService` constructor.
+        - `applySuppressions` (boolean, optional)
+            - If `true`, suppressions will be applied automatically in `lintText()` and `lintFiles()`.
+            - If `false`, suppressions will not be applied.
+            - If not provided, defaults to `true`.

 3. Applying Suppressions
+    - When `applySuppressions` is `true` (the default), the `lintFiles()` and `lintText()` methods will automatically apply suppressions to results before returning.
-    - Within the `lintFiles()` and `lintText()` methods of both classes, *after* the initial linting results are obtained, the `applySuppressions` method of the instantiated `SuppressionsService` will be called.
+    - Within these methods, *after* the initial linting results are obtained, the `applySuppressions` method of the instantiated `SuppressionsService` will be called.
-    - This method takes the raw linting results and the loaded suppressions (from the resolved file path) and returns the results with suppressions applied, along with any unused suppressions.
+    - This method takes the raw linting results and the loaded suppressions (from the resolved file path) and returns the results with suppressions applied.
-    - The final, suppression-applied results will be returned to the user.
+    - When `applySuppressions` is `false`, the raw linting results are returned without applying suppressions, allowing consumers to handle suppressions themselves.

 4. Changes to ESLint CLI
-    - With the integration of suppression handling into the `ESLint` and `LegacyESLint` APIs, the ESLint CLI (`lib/cli.js`) will be updated.
-    - Specifically, direct calls to `SuppressionsService` within the CLI will be removed.
-The CLI will now leverage the updated API methods to handle bulk suppressions, ensuring that the CLI's behavior is consistent with the API's new capabilities.
-This change simplifies the CLI's implementation by delegating suppression logic to the core API.
+    - The CLI will instantiate `ESLint` with `applySuppressions: false` to receive raw linting results.
+    - The CLI will continue to call `SuppressionsService` directly to handle suppression-related flags (`--suppress-all`, `--suppress-rule`, `--prune-suppressions`) and to apply suppressions before output.

 ### Example code of `lib/eslint/eslint.js`